 Japan’s shoegaze scene has been an immutable truth for more than two decades.
-A wellspring of fresh innovation, consistency, and beauty juxtaposed with noise.
-This year in particular has seen the wide gamut of shoegaze explored on all sides.
-Though it has been relatively short on full length shoegaze projects or EPs, it has also seen the release of some of the years absolute best albums of any genre or country of origin.
-Without further ado here are our 5 best Japanese shoegaze albums of the year so far.
+A wellspring of innovation, consistency, and the obvious melodic beauty juxtaposed up against harsh noise.
+This year, Japan saw fit to explore the full gamut of shoegaze’s emotional application.
+Though it has been relatively short on full length shoegaze projects or EPs, quantitatively, it has also seen the release of some of the years absolute best, qualitatively.
+Without further ado here are our 5 best Japanese shoegaze albums for 2019 so far.

 Spool – Spool (Shoegaze, Indie Rock – February 13th)

 As the Japanese shoegaze awakening has continued towards the end of its second decade, I’ve found myself lining up artists to their nebulous western equivalents.
 So and so is kind of like the My Bloody Valentine of Japan, and so and so is like the Ride, etc. The one notable absence that didn’t really strike me until just a day or two ago, after finally getting to listen to Spool’s S/T debut album, was Verve.
 The band who perfected that combination of britpop and shoegaze which redirected their underground leaning into mass pop hysteria.
 Something alternative and legit but also playable at a social gathering without offending your nan.